Religion in Marseille: Eastern Orthodox

-In 2013, 10,000 people living in Marseille identified themselves as Eastern Orthodox.

 Armenian Apostolic Church

-In 2013, 80,000 people living in Marseille identified themselves as Armenian Apostolic Church.

 European immigration to Marseille

 In 2014 the National Institute of Statistics and Economic Studies (INSEE, for its acronym in French) published a study, according to which the number of Italians, Portuguese and Spaniards in the south of Marseille has doubled between 2009 and 2012.

 According to the French Institute, this increase resulting from the financial crisis that hit several European countries in that period, has pushed up the number of Europeans installed in the south of Marseille.

 Statistics on Spanish immigrants in France show a growth of 107 percent between 2009 and 2012, i.e. in this period went from 5,300 to 11,000 people.

 Pentecostals

-In Marseille live also a growing number of Pentecostal Christians.
-The majority of them are immigrants from sub-Saharan Africa.
+Buddhism

+According to Smithsonian Magazine, there is a small community of Buddhists in Marseille of 3,000.
+The Phap Hoa Pagoda is the largest Buddhist place of worship in the city, founded in 1990 by a Buddhist monk, Thích Thiền Định.